jaspector

 Not applicable for county-level inspections.

-Typical inspection sequence: Butler County does not conduct building inspections.
+Typical sequence: Butler County does not conduct building inspections.
 Electrical inspections are administered by NSED.
 Wastewater inspections are administered by Nebraska DWEE.
 Commercial building inspections are administered by the Nebraska State Fire Marshal.

 Not applicable for county-level inspections.

-Do I need a building permit in unincorporated Butler County, NE?
+01 Do I need a building permit in unincorporated Butler County, NE?

 As of March 2026, Butler County has no enacted countywide zoning regulations and no structural building permit program for unincorporated areas.
 The Planning Commission (established late 2025) is developing a comprehensive plan and possible zoning regulations (estimated 9-10 months).
 However, statewide permits remain mandatory.

-How do I apply for a building permit in unincorporated Butler County, NE?
+02 How do I apply for a building permit in unincorporated Butler County, NE?

-1. Verify the parcel is in unincorporated Butler County (not within city or village corporate limits or their extraterritorial zoning jurisdictions).
+To apply for a building permit in unincorporated Butler County, NE, follow these steps: 1.
+Verify the parcel is in unincorporated Butler County (not within city or village corporate limits or their extraterritorial zoning jurisdictions).
 2. As of March 2026, Butler County has no structural building permit program for unincorporated areas.
 However, statewide permits still apply—see General Requirements below.
 3. Contact the Butler County Clerk at 402-367-7430 to confirm any development restrictions or zoning considerations pending county adoption of comprehensive planning regulations (process in progress).
 4. For electrical work, NSED permits apply statewide (see Statewide Resources).
 5. For on-site wastewater systems, Nebraska DWEE Title 124 program applies (see Statewide Resources).
 6. For commercial or public buildings, Nebraska State Fire Marshal plan review is required (see Statewide Resources).
 7. For land disturbance of 1 acre or more, NDEE stormwater NOI under NER210000 general permit applies (see Statewide Resources).

-How long does it take to get a building permit in unincorporated Butler County, NE?
+03 How long does it take to get a building permit in unincorporated Butler County, NE?

-What work is exempt from building permits in unincorporated Butler County, NE?
+04 What work is exempt from building permits in unincorporated Butler County, NE?

-How do I schedule a building inspection in unincorporated Butler County, NE?
+05 How do I schedule a building inspection in unincorporated Butler County, NE?

-Inspections can be scheduled via: Nebraska State Electrical Division (NSED) for electrical work, NSED e-Permits system.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Butler County, NE via: Nebraska State Electrical Division (NSED) for electrical work, NSED e-Permits system.
 County does not provide structural building inspections.
 Statewide agencies (NSED, DWEE, SFM) have their own scheduling deadlines..